ATHNA Fact Sheet

 ATHNA

-The American Association of Travel Health Nurses (ATHNA) celebrated its 15th anniversary as a not-for-profit nursing professional organization in June 2019.
-In 2022 ATHNA comprises almost 3000 members representing every U.S. state, many Canadian provinces, and some international nations, ATHNA members practice in a multitude of clinical settings to provide care to travelers during all stages of trips to all destinations.
+The American Association of Travel Health Nurses (ATHNA) celebrates its 20th anniversary as a not-for-profit nursing professional organization in June 2024.
+Currently comprising more than 3,300 members, ATHNA is an all-volunteer organization representing travel health nurses in every U.S. state, many Canadian provinces, and some international nations.
+ATHNA members practice in a multitude of travel health roles (e.g., clinicians, educators, authors, researchers, advocates, consultants) and work in varied clinical and administrative settings to provide care to travelers during all stages of trips to all destinations domestic and international.

 The purpose of this Fact Sheet is to provide some quick answers to Frequently Asked Questions about ATHNA.